-- 1. The student has an active individual education program (IEP) - 2.
-All IEP Teams followed the SEA's Alternate Assessment Student Eligibility Criteria, which includes the SEA's definition of a significant cognitive disability, excluded considerations not allowed in determinations and completed the criterion checklist. - 3.
-Student's program includes extensions from grade-level standards in ELA, MA and science, - 4.
+- 1. The student has an active individual education program (IEP).
+In the Test Information Distribution Engine (TIDE), the IEP or 504 indicator needs to be set in order to administer the VTAA.
+The test will not launch without this assurance. - 2.
+All IEP Teams followed the SEA's Alternate Assessment Student Eligibility Criteria, which includes the SEA's definition of a significant cognitive disability, excluded considerations not allowed in determinations and completed the criterion checklist.
+As part of the Learner Characteristic Inventory (LCI) embedded within the test. - 3.
+Student's program includes extensions from grade-level standards in ELA, MA and science. - 4.
 Student requires extensive direct individualized instruction and supports to make measurable gains in grade and age appropriate curriculum. - 5.
 The IEP team, which includes parent input, have identified a need for an alternate assessment. - 6.
 The students participating in the VTAA have been instructed in the VTAA Alternate Academic Achievement Standards derived from the CCCS and the NGSS. - 7.
-Parents of students who will be taking the VTAA have been informed participants in the decision-making process and that any consequences of taking the state alternate assessment have been disclosed.
-Additionally, any parent whose primary language is not English will have this information provided to the parent in the family's primary language. - 8.
-The LEA will address any areas of disproportionality in race, ethnicity, English learner and socio-economic status.
-If applicable, the LEA will address this in the VTAA Justification Form.
+Parents of students who will be taking the VTAA have been informed participants in the decision-making process and any consequences of taking the state alternate assessment have been disclosed.
+Additionally, any parent whose primary language is not English will have this information provided to the parent in the family's primary language.